-- GREEN 1 Your source code and completed notebook - GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 2a", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 Files in the data/2a/green subdirectory containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!) - RED 1 Up to 10% bonus points can be earned by conducting a random search experiment to search for ghost controllers playing against a Pac-Man agent that makes random decisions.
+- GREEN 1 Your source code and completed notebook - GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 2a", where x needs to reflect the section you are enrolled in, containing your report, including all components described above - GREEN 3 Files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo - RED 1 Up to 10% bonus points can be earned by conducting a random search experiment to search for ghost controllers playing against a Pac-Man agent that makes random decisions.
 This requires adding a new primitive (M, which returns the distance to Pac-Man) and modifying the G primitive to return the distance to the nearest OTHER ghost.
 These will be required for Assignment 2c, so consider this an opportunity to get a head start.
 Ghost controllers should be scored the opposite of Pac-Man, i.e., the best ghost controller is the one which found the lowest game score.
 This experiment should include all the same components as your GREEN experiment. - RED 2 Up to 15% bonus points can be earned by investigating the use of a hill climber to optimize Pac-Man controllers by iteratively making small changes to the controller and accepting changes that improve fitness.
 In order to demonstrate that an EA is a reasonable tool for solving a given problem, it is generally more compelling to compare the EA to a simple optimization algorithm such as a hill climber, rather than random search.
 Showing that the EA outperforms a hill climber indicates that the problem being solved is probably multimodal, and that evolution allows a more effective exploration of the search space.
 This bonus investigation needs to be documented, including result plots and a new config file, in a separate section of the required document marked as "Hill Climber".
-The report should include statistical analysis comparing the performance of this experiment with the GREEN experiment.
+The report should include statistical analysis comparing the performance of this experiment with the GREEN experiment, as well as all other components as required in the GREEN experiment.

 Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
-The due date for this assignment is 10:00 PM on Sunday November 5, 2023.
+The due date for this assignment is 10:00 PM on Sunday November 3, 2024.